kostandinang/sentinel/README.md

 ## How It Works

-Sentinel uses a custom URL scheme (`sentinel://`) to receive events from Claude Code via hooks.
-When Claude Code triggers a hook:
+Sentinel uses a custom URL scheme (`sentinel://`) to receive events from AI coding agents via hooks.
+When an agent triggers a hook:

 1. The hook executes a shell command
 2. The command opens a `sentinel://` URL with event data